Believe it or not, there is such a thing as a good client.

 Bad clients are over-rated.
-They do not form a majority of your clientele base but the amount energy they zapped from you and the pain they inflict are enough to send you reeling for years to come.
+They do not form a majority of your clientele base but the amount of energy they zapped from you and the pain they inflict are enough to send you reeling for years to come.
 Any experience with them always seemed to be blown out of proportion.
 I am not saying that they are harmless.
-On the contrary, bad clients are a pain-in-the-you-know-where.
+On the contrary, bad clients are pain-in-the-you-know-where.

 They are not too vocal.
 They just want their job done.
 They just want a good price.

-And because they are not too vocal, they are also not very generous with their compliments, testimonials or recommendations.
+And because they are not too vocal, they are also not very generous with their compliments, testimonials, or recommendations.
 Nor are they interested to provide you with extensive feedback.
 I guess building a “meaningful relationship” is out of the question.

 Good clients.
-Seriously, who doesn’t want them.
+Seriously, who doesn’t want them?

-They are do not finger-point not because they are incapable of identifying errors.
+They do not finger-point not because they are incapable of identifying errors.
 Much to our relief, they know exactly what is wrong but they treat us with enough trust to know that there must be a good reason for the mistake to happen and thus will seek to rectify the issues together with us professionally.

 Good clients treat us with respect and trust.
-Good clients are not really our clients.
+Good clients are not our clients.
 They are our partners.